A Basic Guide for EB-5 Visa Job Creation

 What are the Job creation requirements under EB-5 visa?

 The EB-5 Visa is the program that offers the permanent residency to foreign investors subject to few regulations.
-The investment amount varies on the basis of area, the minimum investment amount to qualify the program is $1 million and whereas the same is $500,000 ($500,000.00 minimum investment amount is extended and approved up until September 30, 2018) in the Targeted Employment Area.
+The investment amount varies on the basis of area, the minimum investment amount to qualify the program is $1.8 million plus the processing overhead cost, legal and filing fees and whereas the same is $900,000 plus the processing overhead cost, legal and filing fees in the Targeted Employment Area.

 The other collateral condition is to generate 10 full-time jobs for the qualified employees of the USA.
 The type and duration of the job are also essential for qualifying the limits.